ManhTrinhNguyen/Docker/README.md

 Some container don't have `bash` I can do `docker exec -it <container-id> /bin/sh`

+**Never run as Root User**

+Now when we create this Image and run it as a Container Which OS user will be use to start the Application inside ?

+By default Dockerfile does not specify a user it uses a Root User .
+But in reality never should run Application as Root User

+The Solution is to create dedicate User with a dedicated Group in Docker Image to run Application

+With `node:24-alpine` image `groupadd` and `useradd` do not exist in `Alpine` by default.

+- I need to install `shadow` package to get groupadd and useradd `RUN apk add --no-cache shadow`

+To create user and group in Image : `RUN groupadd -r tim && useradd -g tim tim`.

+Then I set ownership and permission to that user : `RUN chown -R tim:tim /app`

+Then I switch to that User : `USER tim`

+Then I run the App : `CMD ["node", "server.js"]`

+To check it work can go inside the container `docker exec -it <container-id> /bin/sh` and use command `whoami` It will appear `tim`

 ## Project 5: Create Docker Repository on Nexus and Push to It

 ### Technologies Used